 So, can you even land a job without work experience?
 The short answer is yes — but not without a fine-tuned job search strategy.
-We talked to human resources and leadership experts to get some of the best tips.
+We talked to human resources and leadership experts to learn how to get a job with no experience.

 “Think about how these experiences have helped you develop skills that are relevant to the job you’re applying for,” Michelle Hague, HR manager at Solar Panels Network USA, says.
 “For example, if you’re applying for a job that requires excellent communication skills, you could highlight a time when you led a team project and successfully communicated with everyone involved.”